PRO-2684/PDF-Perm/README.md

 pdf-perm +c no-copy.pdf
 ```

 This will modify `no-copy.pdf` and make it copiable.
-Bugs may arise, so make sure to have a backup if it matters.

-By specifying another path, it will write to there instead of overwriting the original file:
+Bugs may arise, so make sure to backup if it matters.
+Alternatively, by specifying another path, this tool will write to there instead of overwriting the original file:

 ```shell
 pdf-perm +c no-copy.pdf can-copy.pdf
 ```

-To remove a permission, use `-`:
+To reject a permission, use `-`:

 ```shell
 pdf-perm -c can-copy.pdf no-copy.pdf